by

 A Common Thread

-One characteristic that plays a major role toward producing biblical joy is common to all the Beatitudes.
-Each contains a measure of self-denial, of selflessness.
+One characteristic that plays a significant role in producing biblical joy is common to all the Beatitudes.
+Each contains a measure of self-denial or selflessness.
 When considered with contrasting verses, a clear picture of another source of joy emerges.
 One of Job's friends tells him, "Do you not know this of old, since man was placed on earth, that the triumphing [rejoicing] of the wicked is short, and the joy of the hypocrite is but for a moment?"
 (Job 20:4-5).
 Solomon adds, "Folly is joy to him who is destitute of discernment, but a man of understanding walks uprightly" (Proverbs 15:21).

 These scriptures indicate causes that produce opposite effects.
-Self-denial done with the purpose of serving God and fellow man produces sustained blessing, one that carries on into the Kingdom of God for all eternity.
-Meanwhile, pursuing self-centered pleasure will indeed produce joy.
+Self-denial, done to serve God and fellow man, produces sustained blessing that continues into the Kingdom of God for all eternity.
+Meanwhile, pursuing self-centered pleasure will indeed produce a kind of joy.
 The longest it can possibly last is to the grave, but the Bible implies that it will be much shorter because evil—and self-centeredness is evil—has the devastating proclivity of devouring its perpetrators.

 This is undoubtedly why the proverb warns us to use our understanding to walk uprightly.
 This agrees with Paul's instruction in Ephesians 5:15-20: